-Whether you’re the child of an aging parent or the caregiver, you can help determine if certain apps or gadgets could help keep a senior safe and identify the best options for them.
+Whether you’re the child of an aging parent or a caregiver, you can help determine if certain apps or gadgets could help keep a senior safe and identify the best options for them.
 Your loved one’s primary care physician might also identify the areas where they think your aging loved one may need help now and in the future.

 To connect with friends and family

-Video chatting software: Skype (available to download on most devices), FaceTime (available on Apple devices), and Zoom (a web-based software) are all video conferencing programs a senior might enjoy using for face-to-face conversations with loved ones.
+Skype (available to download on most devices), FaceTime (available on Apple devices), and Zoom (a web-based software) are all video conferencing programs a senior might enjoy using for face-to-face conversations with loved ones.

 Features like Amazon’s Care Hub, which works in conjunction with the company’s Echo, a voice-activated smart speaker, can bring some much-needed comfort by giving you a snapshot of what your loved one is up to.
 Link your senior’s Echo to your Alexa app (the app needed to use the device), and then, in your app, you can take advantage of features like:

 - Checking your loved one’s general activity — meaning that they used the device for entertainment, but not what podcast they chose, Amazon says.